Banks line up $15.6 billion loan for Merck's Sigma-Aldrich buy

-LONDON Banks have lined up a $15.6 billion (9.51 billion pounds) financing to back drugs and chemicals maker Merck KGaA’s (MRCG.DE) acquisition of U.S. company Sigma-Aldrich Corp SIAL.O, banking sources said on Tuesday.
+LONDON Banks have lined up a $15.6 billion financing to back drugs and chemicals maker Merck KGaA’s (MRCG.DE) acquisition of U.S. company Sigma-Aldrich Corp SIAL.O, banking sources said on Tuesday.

 Merck agreed on Monday to acquire Sigma-Aldrich for $17 billion in cash to boost its lab supplies business, the biggest takeover in the German group's history.